aspose-words/Aspose.Words-Documentation/java/migrating-from-earlier-versions-of-aspose-words/public-api-changes-in-aspose-words-11-x-x/public-api-changes-in-aspose-words-11-8-0/_index.md

 // Extract the last paragraph in the document to convert to HTML.
 Node node = doc.getLastSection().getBody().getLastParagraph();

-// Create an instance of HtmlSaveOptions and set numerous options.
+// Create an instance of HtmlSaveOptions and set a few options.
 HtmlSaveOptions saveOptions = new HtmlSaveOptions();
 saveOptions.setExportHeadersFootersMode(ExportHeadersFootersMode.PER_SECTION);
 saveOptions.setExportRelativeFontSize(true);